gracecondition/machsec/README.md

-# RIPEAPPLE
+# machsec

 A comprehensive binary security analysis tool that detects and reports on security mitigations enabled in Mach-O executables for macOS and iOS.
-Originally designed for ELF binaries, RIPEAPPLE has been fully ported to support Apple's Mach-O format with enhanced detection capabilities for Apple platform-specific security features.
+Originally designed for ELF binaries, machsec has been fully ported to support Apple's Mach-O format with enhanced detection capabilities for Apple platform-specific security features.

 ## Features

-RIPEAPPLE analyzes Mach-O binaries for the following security mitigations:
+machsec analyzes Mach-O binaries for the following security mitigations:

 ### Core Memory Protection Features
 - **RELRO** (Relocation Read-Only) - Limited support on macOS due to Mach-O format differences